- Dates & Application

 - Advanced Medical Life Support (AMLS)

-The estimated costs for the program are detailed below.
+The estimated costs for the Paramedic Program are detailed below.
 At our free Student Information Session we review these costs, as well as available funding resources, payment disbursement dates, cost-saving ideas, and more.
 Please consider attending one of these sessions prior to completing your application.

-These are the typical program fees and materials costs, due before or at the beginning of the program:
+These are the typical program fees and materials costs.
+Tuition is due before or at the beginning of the program:

 Entrance Exam Fee